The Ultimate Custom Pantry Design Guide for Your Home

 Task lighting, on the other hand, is your focused workhorse.
 It’s strategically placed to illuminate specific areas where you perform activities.
 This includes under-cabinet lighting above your countertops for when you’re measuring ingredients or unpacking groceries, or lights inside deep drawers so you can easily see the contents.
 A successful layered lighting strategy ensures your pantry is both functional and free of frustrating shadows.

-Use Accent Lights to Showcase Features
+Add Accent Lights to Highlight Features

 Once you have your functional lighting in place, it’s time to add the final, decorative layer: accent lighting.
 This is where you can truly personalize your pantry and highlight its most beautiful features.
 Accent lights create visual interest and draw the eye to specific design elements, like a textured backsplash, a collection of beautiful glassware behind glass-front cabinets, or the grain of your custom wood shelving.